Percy Jackson: Romantic relationships

 Percy's oldest romantic relationship is with Annabeth Chase.
 Their relationship gradually changes throughout the first series, with the goddess Aphrodite first insinuating that it was romantic in The Titan's Curse, when Percy undertakes a quest to free Annabeth from the Titan Atlas.
 However, Percy's first move towards a serious relationship does not occur until the final pages of The Last Olympian.

 Other romantic relationships are shown to have been possibilities before this however.
 As the final battle with the Titans approaches after The Battle of the Labyrinth, Percy spends time with his mortal friend Rachel Dare.
 Their relationship causes Chase to become jealous and helps enact the events of The Last Olympian.
 Towards the end of the book, Rachel realizes that her attraction is not to Percy, but to the mythological world he is in, because of her destiny as the next Oracle of Delphi.

 Three other characters in the novels are romantically interested in Percy, though he remains mostly oblivious.
 Nico di Angelo's hero worship of Percy turns into an ever-worsening crush on him; at the same time, Nico resents Percy because he believes that Percy had allowed his sister Bianca to die in battle.
 The second is Calypso, who was banished to the island of Ogygia.
-The third is Reyna Ramírez-Arellano, who, while is silently attracted to her comrade Jason Grace, finds herself attracted to many of Percy's similar traits.
+The third is Reyna Ramírez-Arellano.